GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/standalone-editor-tutorial/standalone-editor-tutorial.md

 ```

-Let's pass this header to the editor now so that the save button can be used by the user.
+Let's pass this header to the editor now.

 ```jsx
 import {